sky798lin/Active-App/README.md

 # Active-App
-A workout tracking app using Spring Boot
+A workout tracking app using Spring Boot and other stuff